KDE/documentation-develop-kde-org/content/docs/kirigami/components-actions.md

     onTriggered: { ... }
 }
 ```

+{{< alert title="Note" color="info" >}}

+The `icon.name` property takes names for system-wide icons per the FreeDesktop specification.
+These icons and icon names can be viewed with KDE's CuttleFish application, or by visiting [FreeDesktop's icon naming specification](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html).

+{{< /alert >}}

 One feature offered by Kirigami Actions on top of QtQuick Actions is the possibility
 to nest actions.